 - Reading, or spending time with a book club

-Some family members also find relief through spending time in an addiction support group.
-Going to meetings of Nar-Anon, for example, may help family members to learn more about how prescription drug addictions unfold, and how other families work to support the healing of the addict in their midst.
+Many family members find relief through support groups.
+Going to meetings of Nar-Anon, for example, may help family members to learn more about how prescription drug addictions unfold, and how other families work to support the healing a loved one.
 These meetings are often free, and some are even held online, but they can provide a remarkable amount of help for families dealing with an addiction.

 If you’d like to help someone with an addiction to Ambien, please call us.
-Our treatment program has the proven ability to help people overcome their addictions, and we’re accepting new patients right now.
+Our treatment program offers experienced clinicians, evidence-based treatments, and one-on-one care to help ensure the recovery of your whole family.
 Please call to find out more.